Most succulents are easy to grow as houseplants. This guide on watering succulents indoors will keep yours alive and growing!

 I’m honestly not sure if this matters, but I water all of my plants during the daytime.
 I do this because the natural light in the morning and afternoon makes it easier for me to see the soil mass.
 Besides, most plants like to rest a bit at night so I leave them be at this time.

-On the regular, I use the small watering can (shown above) because the majority of my succulents indoors are in small containers.
+On the regular, I use the small watering can because most of my succulents indoors are in small containers.
 I use a larger can for my larger succulents like Pencil Cactus and Euphorbia ingens.

 I use the squeeze bottle with the pointed spout pictured above to water succulents that are tricky to do with a can.
-This may be due to the fact the plants are very small or they’re tightly planted in a smaller container.
+This may be because the plants are very small or tightly planted in a smaller container.
 It’s also good for watering succulent leaves you may be propagating.

-The leaf on the left indicates too much water.
+As shown in the photo below, the left leaf indicates too much water.
 It’s mushy and the color has faded.

 The one on the right indicates too little water.
 It has lost its plumpiness and is wrinkled.